Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/NoC_DDRMC/Performance_Tuning/README.md

 In the traffic generator model, we always write to some banks, and we always read from other banks.
 There is no logic to switch the pointer from bank to bank at each time interval.
 This is a reasonable approximation of the DDR bandwidth demands, as it stresses the NoC and DDRMC with concurrent writes and reads.
 The final design would require the addition of logic such that you read data that was previously written.

-Similarly, you can choose a more optimal address mapping for the random traffic.
-You can experiment with different mappings, but for this traffic spec, ROW BANK COLUMN seems to work better than the default ROW COLUMN BANK.
+Similarly, you can choose an address mapping for the random traffic.
+You can experiment with different mappings, but for this traffic spec, the defaul ROW BANK COLUMN seems to work well.

 For more in-depth discussion of address mapping, refer to *PG313 Versal ACAP Programmable Network on Chip and Integrated memory Controller*.